 The NSI Connection Service reserves, schedules, and instantiates Connection instances.
 Only single channel, unidirectional, point-to-point connections are supported in v1.0.
 Where bi-directional connectivity is required, two separate service requests may be submitted by the requester.

-The NSI Connection Service is designed to create Connections that support a high capacity, highly asymmetric data flow such as occur in large file transfers or real-time streaming of digital media content.
-The reserving of symmetric high capacity back channels, used sparsely if at all, for acknowledgement traffic for these data driven applications would waste enormous network capacity.
-Indeed, it is highly unlikely that even a low speed back channel connection would be necessary for such acknowledgements, or that such a channel would need to be allocated along the inverse path of the primary connection.
+The NSI Connection Service is designed to create Connections that support a high capacity, highly asymmetric data flow such as occur in large file transfers or real-time streaming of digital media content. .

 Figure 6: Anatomy of a Connection